emuvi/qia_admister/README.md

 # AdMister

-AdMister ( Administration Craft ) is a manager with all the common functionalities and the launcher for the user applications of administration tools on the Qinpel platform.
+AdMister ( Administration Profession ) is a manager with all the common functionalities and the launcher of the user applications for the administration profession on the Qinpel platform.